PHES-ODM/PHES-ODM-Mapper/README.md

 ## Sample Data

-Sample ODM v1 data is available if you require a sample dataset to run the mapper before you have your own data ready.
+Sample ODM v1 data is available if you require a sample dataset to run the mapper on before you have your own data ready, or for testing purposes.
 The data is provided by the [Ottawa Wastewater Surveillance Consortium on Github](https://github.com/OntarioWastewaterSurveillanceConsortium/sars-cov-2-data).
 Data can be downloaded manually on Github, or from the command-line using the following:

 ```console
 git clone git@github.com:OntarioWastewaterSurveillanceConsortium/sars-cov-2-data.git